explodinglabs/explodinglabs.github.io/_posts/airflow/2018-03-05-run-dag-and-watch-logs.markdown

 1.9, logging can be configured easily, allowing you to put all of a dag's logs into one file.

-_Note: If you make this change, you won't be able to view task logs in the web UI, only in the terminal._
+_Note 1: If you make this change, you won't be able to view task logs in the web UI._

+_Note 2: This is useful for development (using SequentialExecutor), but it's not recommended in production because issues will arise when multiple tasks attempt to write to the same log file at once.

 ## Easy Solution (Airflow 1.10+)